axant/tgapp-registration/README.rst

 Registration exposes some hooks and options to configure its aspects.
 The most important option is:

-    * **registration.form** -> Full python path of the form class to use for Registration form. by default *registration.lib.forms.RegistrationForm* is used.
+    * **registration.form** -> Full python path of the form class to use for Registration form.
+By default *registration.lib.forms.RegistrationForm* is used.

 The hooks that can be used with TurboGears2 *register_hook* are: